andrew/ultimate-awesome/README.md

 - [ZF-awesome-apps](https://github.com/exakat/ZF-awesome-apps) - Curated list of applications using Zend Framework 3 and 2.
 - [awesome-macos-apps](https://github.com/eyalben/awesome-macos-apps) - Curated list of recommended macOS apps.
 - [awesome-algebraic-statistics](https://github.com/FatemehTarashi/awesome-algebraic-statistics) - A curated list of Algebraic Statistics tools and resources.
+- [Awesome-Microsoft365](https://github.com/fmorrison42/Awesome-Microsoft365) - Links, Tools, Tips, and all kinds of awesomeness to help you navigate and administrate Microsoft 365.
 - [frontend-toolchain](https://github.com/Frontend-Layers/frontend-toolchain) - List of the useful resources for frontend development.
 Performance meteres, security, image compressors etc.
 - [Manipuri-NLP](https://github.com/galax19ksh/Manipuri-NLP) - A comprehensive overview of research regarding Natural Language Processing (NLP) of Manipuri language.
+- [awesome-stream](https://github.com/getstream/awesome-stream) - Official awesome-list of resources, tools, and projects for building with Stream.
 - [free-c-resources](https://github.com/getvmio/free-c-resources) - C Free Resources | This repo collects 66 of free resources for C. 🛠️ Master the foundational language of computing with our C Programming Forge!
 This repository offers a comprehensive library of free C resources and an interactive online playground.
 Perfect for beginners learning their first lang.
 - [free-object-oriented-programming-resources](https://github.com/getvmio/free-object-oriented-programming-resources) - Object-Oriented Programming Free Resources | This repo collects 33 of free resources for Object-Oriented Programming. 🏛️ Embark on an Object-Oriented Programming journey with our OOP Odyssey repository!
 Dive into a comprehensive collection of free resources and courses on OOP principles and pract.
 - [good-to-read](https://github.com/git-hulk/good-to-read) - The Awesome Article I Have Read.